 Upper Primary - Primary 4 to Primary 7

 By helping them to understand how they learn, we empower pupils to be happy, confident and successful.

 From Primary 4 upwards, classes are organised in year groups.
 Our Primary 7 pupils now enjoy a superb new suite of classrooms and a curriculum tailored for successful progression into our Senior School.

 Some of the key highlights in the Upper Primary

 - In Primary 4, our pupils first travel away from home heading to York, as part of learning about the Vikings

 - We introduce Maths sets or broad bands at Primary 4.
 Doing so enables our staff to challenge our pupils to learn at the right pace.
 These placements are assessed at regular intervals

-- Spanish is added to the curriculum at Primary 5, in addition to French, whilst they head out camping for their annual trip
+- Spanish is added to the curriculum at Primary 5, in addition to French,

 - Pupils in Primary 6 learn about the Jacobites, and head to Meigle Camp in Perthshire for a residential trip